codefortulsa/oscn/README.md

 scripts > Python scripts showing use of the oscn package
 - retrieve-counts.py: saves a list of all counts for a list of counties and years
 - find-counts.py: saves a list of counts passing a test for a list of counties and years
 - soup_test.py: a stub for testing parsing attempts using BeautifulSoup
+- parse_test.py: a stub for developing using saved examples

 ## OSCN package